Chapter 2 : Chapter 2.

-“That was in 1998, when half of the Wanderers were friends with the ref, who was a Death Eater,” Henry moaned.
+“That was in 1998, when half of the Wanderers were friends with the ref, and the ref was a Death Eater,” Henry said.

 “Still!
-No one ended up in hospital after this match,” she replied.
+No one ended up in hospital this time,” she replied.

-“I beg to differ!
-You broke West’s nose, and now the Wasps are suing, meaning we are going to have to pay them a large sum of money!
+“Don’t speak too soon!
+You broke West’s nose, and now the Wasps are taking us to court, meaning we’re going to end up having to pay them a ton of cash!
 Which we don’t have!
 So guess who’s not getting paid for the next three months?”
-Ritchie shouted from the top of the changing rooms.
+Ritchie shouted from above the team.

 “Not to mention all the bad publicity!
-I just managed to get people to stop referring to us as ‘Thugs United’, and now thanks to you, it’s going to start up all over again!”
-Ritchie ran his hands along his head frantically.
-“I can’t do this much longer, I can’t take the pressure,” he sat down wearily on the bench, hand over his heart.
+I’ve only just managed to get people to stop referring to us as ‘Thugs United’, and now thanks to you, it’s going to start up all over again!”
+Ritchie ran his hands over his head frantically.
+“I don’t think I can do this much longer, I can’t take the pressure,” he sat down wearily on the bench,

-“Ah don’t say that Ritchie, you know you love us,” Kathy elbowed him.
+“Ah don’t say that Ritchie, you know you love us,” Kathy elbowed him, trying to sound jovial.

 “Hi Dad!”
 Pippa cut across me, waving towards the door.
-I turned around to see a stocky man standing in the doorframe.
+I turned around, annoyed at the abrupt dismissal of my motivational speech, to see a stocky man standing in the doorframe.
 He was at least a head shorter than I was, and had a mop of sandy brown hair.

 “How are yis?
-Tough game lads, but drinks’ll be on the house, you’se need a bit of a pick-me-up I reckon,” he said.
+Tough game lads, but drinks’ll be on the house, you’se need a bit of a pick-me-up I reckon,” he said, grinning toothily.

-And just like that, my audience picked up their gear, and stampeded towards the door.
+And just like that, without giving me so much as a second glance, my audience picked up their gear, and tumbled out of the door.

 “Are you coming Mr Wood?”
-Pippa asked “You look like you need a bit of cheering up,” she smiled up at me.
+Pippa asked brightly, giving me a cheery smile, “you look like you need a bit of cheering up!”

 That girl obviously had split-personality issues.